Oscar860601/deep_research_agent/README.md

   remaining serialisation-friendly for API calls.
 - **Pluggable LLM backends** – Use the OpenAI SDK, a LangChain chat model, or the offline echo client for testing.
-- **Deep research specialisation** – `dra.research.DeepResearchAgent` adds a
+- **Deep research specialisation** – `dra.research.DeepResearchAgent` now mirrors the
-  planning phase, scoring rubric, and context injection to emulate the Skywork-style deep research workflow.
+  Skywork DeepResearch outer loop with Manus/OWL stages: mission analysis, plan drafting, Manus-style action/observation loops, synthesis, and a final reporting pass that leverages the configurable base agent system prompt.
 - **Customisable prompts** – `dra.prompts.SystemPrompt` makes it easy to swap or templatise system prompts at runtime.
 - **Command line interface** – `python -m dra.cli` offers a quick way to execute